MasahiroAoki/MoonlightTechnologies-ProductInfo/AI-Lab/DynamicMultiAgemt-Cogitate/USER_MANUAL.en.md

-# Copyright 2025 Moonlight Technologies Inc..
-All Rights Reserved.
-# Auth Masahiro Aoki

 # Cogitate User Manual

 ## 1. Overview

 Cogitate is a conference-style interactive platform where multiple AI agents collaborate to generate a single answer.
 Users can dynamically form a team of agents, assigning each a role and a Large Language Model (LLM) to use.
-This allows for a process that generates multifaceted and sophisticated answers that would be unattainable with a single AI.
+The core of this system is a "Human-in-the-Loop" workflow, where the user intervenes and provides direction to the AI process.

 ## 2. User Roles